Analyticalgeek/Web-Scraping/README.md

 Please scrape responsibly and adhere to the terms of service of the websites you're scraping.
 Let's maintain a positive web scraping ecosystem for everyone!

 ## License 📜
-This toolbox is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Refer to the [LICENSE](LICENSE) file for more details.
+This Repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+Happy Scraping!🔍

 ---